superchongcnn/DepthEstim_Cof/README.md

+## Code Version Release
+The entire project code release depends on the progress of some other projects.
+And we need to refactor the code, prepare the license for any potential commercial usage, and detailed and formatted documentation for better understanding the pipeline and code.

+## About the Code
 This library is the paper "A Monocular Medical Endoscopic Images Depth Estimation Method Based on a Confidence-Guided Dual-Branch Siamese.
 Network key code.
 The hardware configuration for model training and experiments includes a GPU RTX 4090 with 24.0GB of VRAM, a 14-core AMD EPYC 7453 CPU, 64.4GB of RAM, and a
 451.0GB hard drive.
 The software environment consists of PyTorch 2.0.1, TensorFlow 2.13.0, and Python 3.10.12.